State / Territory Benefits - New York

 - Minimum borrower cash contribution only 1% (the remaining 2% can come from a gift or other acceptable source).

-Complete and return the Blind Annuity Application to the NYS Division of Veterans' Affairs:
+Complete and return the Blind Annuity Application to:

 State Veterans' Nursing Homes: The New York State Veterans' Homes are skilled nursing facilities owned and operated by the New York State Department of Health and SUNY for Veterans and their dependents.
 They exist to provide quality care to all eligible Veterans and dependents in need of skilled nursing care and rehabilitative services.
 There are five New York State Veterans Homes in the State.
 NYS Veterans Home at St. Albans a 250-bed facility, NYS Veterans Home at Batavia a 126 bed facility adjacent to the Veterans Affairs Medical Center, NYS Veterans Home at Oxford operates at 242- bed Veterans home, Long Island State Veterans Home and NYS Veterans Home at Montrose a 250-bed facility.